Athulsanthoshen/Athulsanthoshen/README.md

 - 👋 Hi, I’m @Athulsanthoshen
 - 👀 I’m interested in coding
-- 🌱 I’m currently pursing Btech electronics
+- 🌱 I’m currently pursuing Btech electronics & communication
 - 💞️ I’m working at ShareInfo as operational lead
 - 📫 How to reach me INDIA